 Family of Origin and Differentiation of Self (DoS)

 Differentiation of self was evaluated as participants’ perception of their emotional boundaries and autonomy in relation to their family of origin, following Bowen’s Family Systems Theory (Bowen, 1978).
 The construct was assessed utilizing two scales with select items from the Social Connectedness Scale-Revised (SCS-R) (Lee et al., 2001) and the healthy separation subscale of the Separation-Individuation Test of Adolescence (SITA) (Levine et al., 1986).
 Both the SCS-R and SITA scales were reworded to reflect the dynamic relationship between an individual and their parental figure(s).
-Sample items for the SCS-R included “My mother/father is able to relate to me,” and “I feel distant from my mother/father.”
-Sample items from the SITA healthy separation subscale includes: “If my mother/father disagrees with something I am doing, he/she usually feels free to say so,” and “I feel I can be myself with my mother/father.”
+Sample items for the SCS-R included “I am able to relate to my mother/father,” and “I feel distant from my mother/father.”
+Sample items from the SITA healthy separation subscale includes: “If I disagree with something my mother/father is doing, I usually feels free to say so,” and “I feel I can be myself with my mother/father.”
 The revision of the SCR-S included 9 items, and the revision of the SITA healthy separation subscale included 5 items.
 The clients answered 14 items with respect to their partner, mother figure, and father figure.
 For the purpose of this study, we only used the mother/father items.

 In this study, we exclusively utilized person-to-other items, which assessed how participants experience their emotional reactivity toward their family of origin, rather than including other-to-person items (e.g., how participants perceived their parents’ actions toward them).
 This approach aligns with Bowenian theory, which posits that differentiation reflects an individual’s internal ability to manage their emotional responses to family relationships and regulate fusion or cutoff tendencies (Kerr & Bowen, 1988).
-By focusing on person-to-other items, we were able to more precisely assess how participants actively navigate emotional closeness and autonomy with their caregivers.
+By focusing on person-to-other items, we were able to more precisely assess how participants actively navigate emotional closeness and autonomy with their childhood caregivers.

-The connectedness subscale captured emotional fusion with family of origin (e.g., “I often feel responsible for managing my parents’ emotions”).
-Higher scores reflect greater emotional entanglement and fusion with caregivers.
+The FDR was designed to capture healthy separateness and healthy connectedness on separate continuums.
+Higher scores on the connectedness subscale reflect greater sense of emotional security with chioldhood caregivers.
 The subscale demonstrated strong reliability in the current sample (P1: α = 0.84; P2: α = 0.86).
-The separateness scale measured participants’ emotional independence from family of origin (e.g., “I can make important life decisions without feeling guilty from my family”).
-Higher scores reflect greater emotional autonomy.
+The healthy separateness scale measured participant’s ability to maintain a sense of self in when in relationship to childhood caregivers. thiorigin Higher scores reflect a greater sense of healthy separateness.
 The subscale demonstrated acceptable internal consistency (P1: α = 0.71; P2: α = 0.73), This person-to-other measurement strategy allowed us to capture participants’ active self-regulation in their family systems, which is theorized to directly influence adult romantic relationships through differentiation-linked processes such as emotional reactivity and boundary-setting (Bowen, 1978; Skowron & Friedlander, 1998).

 Patterns of Communication